JustinKyan-Github/Simple-Profile-Page/README.md

 # Simple-Profile-Page
-This is currently a simple HTML webpage for a profile page
+This is a simple HTML, CSS, and Bootstrap web profile page